 Phylum: Chordata - Class: Mammalia - Order: Carnivora - Family: Mustelidae

-From late October to late December, badgers sleep for an increasing amount of the time, but even then in mild weather they wake up and go out in search of food.
+From late October to late December, Badgers sleep for an increasing amount of the time, but even then in mild weather they wake up and go out in search of food.
 They become very active from February onwards, and a litter of one to five badger cubs is born in spring.
-The young are blind at birth.
+The young are blind at birth and remain in the sett for the first two months of their lives..
 By late summer the cubs are able to fend for themselves, but it is common for them to remain with the mother through their first winter.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...